Renormalization of an SU(2) Tensorial Group Field Theory in Three Dimensions: Renormalization at all orders

-By construction, $\{ t_{b , \rho}^{\rho} \, , \, b \in \cB \}$ are interpreted as the bare coupling constants.
-Accordingly, the renormalized constants are to be found at the other hand of the scale ladder, namely in the last infrared slice, which corresponds to external legs.
-This is compatible with a renormalized coupling being defined as the full amputated function corresponding to the type of interaction considered.
-It can be checked that the latter amounts to set \beq t_{b , ren}^{\rho} \equiv t_{b , -1}^{\rho} \,, \eeq and we look for yet another reshuffling of the Schwinger functions, this time as multi-series in $\{ t_{b , ren}^{\rho} \}$.
+However, we follow a different strategy for the renormalized expansion, and close the vertex-connected parenthesis.
+Divergent graphs and contraction operators are now again understood in the face-connected sense we advocate in this paper.
 The natural induction with respect to scales (\ref{scale_induction}) is not available anymore, but can be partially encapsulated into the definition of counter-terms according to an induction with respect to the number of vertices in a diagram.
 This is nothing but the well-known Bogoliubov induction, which provides the infinite set of counter-terms to be added to the bare Lagrangian.
 In our case, the induction takes the form: \beq c_\cG = \sum_{\{ g_1, \ldots , g_k \} } \prod_{m \in S} ( - \tau_m ) \cA_{m / \{ g \}} \prod_{i = 1}^{k} c_{g_i} \,, \eeq where $\cG$ is a vertex-connected graph with all its face-connected components $m \in S$ divergent, $c_\cG$ its associated counter-term, and $\{ g_1 , \ldots , g_k \}$ runs over all possible families of disjoint vertex-connected divergent subgraphs of $\cG$, for which counter-terms $\{ c_{g_i} \}$ have been defined at an earlier stage of the induction.
 Note also that $\cA_{m / \{ g \}}$ is a short-hand notation for the part of the amplitude associated to $m$, once the $g_i$'s it contains have been contracted.
 Each of these counter-terms will contribute to the renormalization of a coupling constant (or several when quadratically divergent subgraphs are present).
 More precisely, one has: \beq t_b^\rho = t_{b , ren}^{\rho} + \sum_{n = 1}^{+ \infty} c_n^{b} (t_{b , ren}^{\rho})^n \,, \eeq where $c_n^b$ is the sum of all the counter-terms $c_\cG$ at order $n$ of the type $b$ \footnote{The same subtlety as in the previous discussion occurs for quadratically divergent contributions: one has to split the counter-terms $c_\cG$ into mass and wave-function contributions.
 We kept this step implicit here in order to lighten the notations.}.

 It is then a well-known fact that a (formal) perturbative expansion in these new variables generates renormalized amplitudes expressed by Zimmermann's forest formula.
 The forests appearing in this formula can be called \textit{inclusion forests}, since they are sets of subgraphs $\cF$ with specific inclusion properties: for any $h_1 , h_2 \in \cF$, either $h_1$ and $h_2$ are line-disjoint, or one is included into the other.
 In this model, the relevant forests are inclusion forests of vertex-connected subgraphs with all their face-connected components divergent.
 Since each of the graphs in the forests is acted upon by a product of contraction operators $( - \tau_{m} )$, one for each face-connected component, and since in addition face-connectedness is a finer notion than vertex-connectedness, one can actually work with inclusion forests of face-connected subgraphs.
 Moreover, one needs to strengthen their definition by emphasizing face-disjointness rather than line-disjointness.
 To avoid any terminology confusion with the usual notion of inclusion forest, we call this new type of forests \textit{strong inclusion forests}.